Badger Ridge Industries

 Remington Versa Max - 8 Round magazine tube and carbon wrapped over tube shroud

 For Sale - Limited Quantity - F408658 8 Round magazine tube for Versa Max (may fit other Remington shotguns) & F408728 Carbon wrapped over tube shroud.
 These are New - Old Stock.
 May have a couple small handling dings, but are in excellent condition.
 Same items Remington put on their Versa-Max Competition Tactcal guns years ago.
+I believe these were made by Carbon Arms.

-I use these parts on my Versa Max for Conservation Season Snow Goose hunting.
-I researched a lot of options, and am convinced that it is the best most reliable mag extension system.
-The setup show below will hold 10 rounds in the mag tube, float one on the carrier plus one in the chamber for a total of 12 rounds.
+The setup show below will hold 10 rounds in the mag tube, float one on the carrier plus one in the chamber for a total of 12 3" rounds.
 I put a 1 round plug in to prevent me from taking the magazine spring to full stack... or I could put 11 in the mag tube.
 Reliability is more important than magazine capacity.
+Can typically get one more round if you use mostly 2 3/4" ammo.

 Be sure to consult your state's magazine capacity laws before purchasing the needed parts to finish this system.
 Not all states will allow configuration shown below; you may need just a 1 or 2 round extension instead.